CFSB Directors, 2016-2017

 Board Member Biographies

 Chris Voss is a California native and a life-long commercial fisherman.
 He has fished in California waters for rock crab, shrimp, sea cucumber, sea urchin, abalone, nearshore live fish and lobster.
-For the past 26 years he has also spent his summers in Bristol Bay, Alaska fishing for sockeye salmon.
+For 26 years he also spent his summers in Bristol Bay, Alaska fishing for sockeye salmon.
 He is currently the president of Commercial Fishermen of Santa Barbara and former president of the California Abalone Association.
 He is an active member of the California Lobster and Trap Fishermen's Association, Alaska Fishermen's Marketing Association and the Bristol Bay Regional Seafood Marketing Association.
 He has a Bachelor of Arts from UCSB in Aquatic Biology and is working on a number of projects that aim to build stronger relationships between fishing communities, state managers and NGO's.

 Bernard Friedman, owner of Santa Barbara Mariculture, is known as Santa Barbara’s “Mussel Man” (owing to this short documentary).
 But his latest moniker is the “Mussel Whisperer” (owing to his success on CNBC’s Billion Dollar Buyer).
 After 18 years of farming shellfish in open ocean waters off the coast of Santa Barbara, he can rightfully claim to be the most successful offshore shellfish farmer in the United States.
 Since 2010, Bernard has also participated in the southern California spiny lobster fishery.
 Recently, he has made trips to Nicaragua to teach oyster farming and restoration to indigenous women of El Ostional.
 Bernard has a B.A. in Biology from UC Santa Cruz, an A.S. in Commercial diving technologies from Santa Barbara City College, and a MSc.
 In Fisheries Management, Development, and Conservation from the University of Ireland.
 You can find Bernard’s shellfish at the Saturday Farmer’s Market, the Santa Barbara Fish Market, and many restaurants throughout the region.
 Bernard joined the board of CFSB in 2016.